nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `Delete 1`

 ### Find a task: `find`
-Find is the command word that can be used to find a task
+Find is the command word that can be used to find a task containing any of the given keywords including substring

 Format: `find name/Name`
->The command finds tasks which have names containing any of the given keywords including substring.

 Example:
 * `find cs2103`